anasedova/anasedova.github.io/_news/announcement_10.md

 related_posts: false
 ---

-I joined the Copenhagen team of Apple MLR team as a machine learning researcher.
+I joined the Apple MLR's Copenhagen team as a machine learning researcher.